lchen23/UdacityDRL_collab_compet/README.md

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 ## Result
-A movie clip demonstrating successfully trained agents (achieving an average score of +35) is shown below.
-The robotic arms can follow the moving targets (rotating green ball) most of the time.
+A movie clip demonstrating successfully trained agents (achieving an average score of +0.7) is shown below.
+The trained players can keep the tennis ball boucing back and forth without falling to the ground or out of bounds for many rounds.

 ![trained agents](tennis.gif)